 The employer contribution rates for PERS, TRS, and SERS (Plans 1, 2, and 3) and the TRS and SERS Plan 2 employee contribution rates are established by the Pension Funding Council based upon the rates set by the Legislature.
+The methods used to determine the contribution requirements are established under state statue in accordance with Chapters 41.40 and 41.45 RCW for Pers, Chapters 41.35 and 41.45 RCW for SERS, and Chapters 41.32 and 41.45 RCW for TRS.
 Employers do not contribute to the defined contribution portions of TRS Plan 3 or SERS Plan 3.
 Under current law the employer must contribute 100% of the employer-required contribution.
 The employee contribution rate for Plan 1 in PERS and TRS is set by statute at six percent and does not vary from year to year.

-The employer and employee contribution rates for the PERS plan are effective as of July 1.
-SERS and TRS contribution rates are effective as of September 1.
-The pension plan contribution rates (expressed as a percentage of covered payroll) for fiscal year 2022 are listed below:
+The employer and employee contribution rates for the PERS plan are effective as of September 1, 2022.
+PERS Contribution rates changed on July 1, 2023.
+The pension plan contribution rates (expressed as a percentage of covered payroll) for fiscal year 2023 are listed below: